LSS-Manager/LSSM-V.4/lssmaql/specs/examples.md

 ***

-**all buildings THW-Buildings that have Expansion "Fachgruppe Räumen" disabled**
+**all THW-Buildings that have Expansion "Fachgruppe Räumen" disabled**
 ```
 buildings WHERE .building_type = 9 AND (.extensions WHERE .type_id = 2)[0].disabled
 ```